Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ```

 ### Defines/Macros
-Macros follow the same naming structure as functions while the format they should follow is `SCREAMING_SNAKE_CASE` and `camelCase` for the arguments.
+Macros named according to their purpose and the format they should follow is `SCREAMING_SNAKE_CASE` and `camelCase` for the arguments.

 ```C
 #define SCREEN_POSITION_X(percent) \